 Place Category: Communities

-At Start in Salford, we use creativity to help vulnerable people from all walks of life improve their skills and gain in confidence.
+At START, we use creativity to help vulnerable people from all walks of life improve their skills and gain in confidence.
 Our members often make remarkable progress and soon learn how to become valued members of the community, contributing in ways they themselves could never have imagined.

 Social Impact Statements: